Health law: Legal practice

-In the U.S., medicine and the law are interconnected.
-The law intervenes to regulate the duty to treat, that essentially is ruled by contract law, which gives a doctor the right to refuse treatment, in the absence of an emergency, when no previous doctor-patient relationship existed.
-However Doctors cannot discriminate because of disability, ADA, abandon a patient, or not render services in an emergency according to EMTALA (it aims doctors in emergency rooms, where they need to screen, stabilize and transfer.
+In the United States, medicine and the law are interconnected.
+The law intervenes to regulate the duty to treat, which essentially is ruled by contract law.
+Doctors have the right to refuse treatment, in the absence of an emergency, when no previous doctor-patient relationship existed.
+However, according to EMTALA, doctors cannot discriminate because of disability, abandon a patient, or refuse their services in an emergency.

-It also regulates the fiduciary duties of doctor-patient, such as privacy HIPAA, informed consent (battery unlawful touch), conflict of interests, (Moore case), etc.

 Board certification

-Health Law was first adopted as a separate legal specialty in which attorneys could become "board-certified" and in which they could hold themselves out as a "legal specialist" or "legal expert" by The Florida Bar's Board of Legal Specialization in 1995.
-Later Texas adopted a similar program in 2002 modeling its program after Florida's.
+Health law was first adopted as a separate legal specialty by The Florida Bar's Board of Legal Specialization in 1995.
+Attorneys could become board-certified in health law and could hold themselves out as a "legal specialist" or "legal expert."
+In 2002, Texas adopted a similar program.

 Education

-One way in which an attorney in the United States can obtain additional education to practice health law or to use in becoming certified in the specialty of health law is through Master of Laws (LL.M.) programs offered by certain law schools.
-The LL.M. is considered to be a postgraduate law degree which shows a higher level of course work and study above the basic law degree (J.D. or B.S.L.).
-Some law schools with graduate law programs do offer a general LL.M. with course emphasis on health law, global health law, public health law, forensic medicine or similar studies.
+Attorneys may obtain additional education in the practice of health law via postgraduate Master of Laws (LL.M.) programs available in some law schools.
+The LL.M. demonstrates a higher level of course work and study than the basic law degree (J.D. or B.S.L.).
+Some law schools with graduate law programs offer a general LL.M. with course emphasis on health law, global health law, public health law, forensic medicine, or similar studies.